Zenith Exports fined ₹3.77 lakh for board non-compliance in Q4FY26

 Remedial Actions and Board Appointments

-In response to the non-compliance, the management stated that the vacancy was inadvertent and that identifying suitable candidates took time.
+In response to the non-compliance, the management attributed the vacancy to difficulties in identifying suitable candidates, noting that a resolution for the appointment of an Independent Director was defeated by dissenting shareholders in the previous year.
 To rectify the situation, the company appointed Priyanka Poddar (DIN: 10481007) and Subhajeet Kar (DIN: 07148810) as Non-Executive Independent Directors on March 6, 2026.
-These appointments restored the Board's compliance with the prescribed composition requirements.
+These appointments were intended to restore the Board's compliance with the prescribed composition requirements.

 Historical Stock Returns for Zenith Exports